prettier/stylelint-prettier/README.md

     npm install --save-dev stylelint-config-prettier
     ```

-2. Then all you need in your `.stylelintrc` is:
+2. Then replace the plugins and rules declarations in your `.stylelintrc` that you added in the prior section with:

     ```json
     {